 (Who were they trying to fool with those fake windows?)

-From the bridge, here's a zoom photo of the Centa to the Med, a kilometre away.
+From the bridge, here's a zoom photo of the Centa to the Mediterranean, a kilometre away.

 This is the 'Red Bridge of Albenga', built in a single arch without pillars in 1995 after a flood of 1994 destroyed the old one.

-Ruins of, apparently, a former church -- that's clearly what's left of an apse sticking out of the left end.
+Ruins of, apparently, a former church -- that looks like what's left of an apse sticking out of the left end.

 Looking upriver, to the west, into the Ligurian Alps